 In addition to making your loved one's living space more fall-proof, you can reduce their risk of falls with daily practice and diligent habits.

-For example, you can reduce the risk of a fall by encouraging older adults to sit and stand slowly.
-The simple act of changing positions too quickly can cause a sudden change in blood pressure, which may result in your loved one becoming dizzy, losing consciousness, and falling.
+You can reduce the risk of a fall by encouraging older adults to sit and stand slowly.
+Remind them that it is okay to move slowly because changing positions too quickly can cause a sudden change in blood pressure, which may result in your loved one becoming dizzy, losing consciousness, and falling.

 Keep Them Moving

 Staying active is a great way to help prevent falls or other injuries.
-Remember, being active can be as simple as walking 10 minutes a day, doing tai chi, or low-impact fitness exercises like Core Stix.
-With a doctor’s approval, other options for exercise include a favorite sport such as golf, tennis, swimming, bicycling, yoga, and resistance training.
+Remember, being active can be as simple as walking 10 minutes a day, doing tai chi, or low-impact fitness exercises, like Core Stix or chair yoga.
+With a doctor’s approval, other options for exercise include a favorite sport such as golf, tennis, swimming, bicycling, resistance training or Rock Steady Boxing.

 Keep Pet Feeding Time Fall-Free

-If your loved one has a pet, training is essential: An excitable dog or cat can be rambunctious when it comes to feeding times, so make sure any pets are trained to wait patiently for breakfast and dinner.
+If your loved one has a pet, training is essential.
+An excitable dog or cat can be rambunctious when it comes to feeding times, so make sure any pets are trained to wait patiently for breakfast and dinner so as not to get underfoot potentially causing a tripping hazard.

 Review Their Medications